 If you’ve ever considered making cannabis tincture, then this guide is for you!
 Cannabis tincture is just one of the many ways to consume cannabis.
 And while it might seem complicated, with a little know-how and the right cannabis tincture recipe, crafting your own is simple.

-There are many different methods of making cannabis tinctures that vary in time and complexity.
+Just like with cannabis edibles, there are many different methods of making cannabis tinctures that vary in time and complexity.
 But with each cannabis tincture recipe, you’ll find that the flavor will vary in accordance with the cannabis flower, grain alcohol, and other variables involved.

 This article will walk you through the steps for both hot and cold methods to make a cannabis alcohol tincture, along with cannabis tincture FAQs i.e. how long a cannabis alcohol tincture takes, what equipment is needed for THC tincture, ingredients used (including the best plant material possible, of course), how to store CBD tincture after it’s made, how to use your own tincture once its done, as well as effects on the body and how long they last.
 We’ll also discuss benefits over other consumption methods so you can decide if a cannabis tincture is for you!